Includes

 1. Current directory of the calling page

-2. _includes-prefixed path from the current directory
+2. _includes subfolder of the current directory

 The .md extension is optional.
 If omitted, Retype automatically tries appending .md.